 As you can see, the free option is pretty limited but ideal if you’re starting out and want to have a elegant yet simple presence online.
 The addition of a small store is definitely a welcome bonus.

 Yola claims to offer a multilingual option with the free plan (giving you the ability to switch between two languages, as long as you’ve manually translated the content beforehand).
-This sounds like a very interesting and appealing option, but in our tests, we weren’t allowed to add another language unless we upgraded.
+This sounds like a very interesting and appealing option, but in our tests, we weren’t allowed to add another language unless we upgraded because we had reached our limit of pages.
 The same happened in the online store.
-Selling on Facebook is advertised as a free feature, but in practice, you appear to need to upgrade in order to take advantage of it.
+Yola allows users to have two pages per website on a free plan.

 However, all these features are open to you should you go for one of their other plans.
 The cheapest option is ‘Bronze’.
 US$ 4.95 a month allows you to create 5 websites, up to 1,000 pages, work with 2 languages, and have access to website analytics.
 You can go up to Silver and Gold for US$11.95 and US$23.95 respectively.
 These remove any limits on the number of languages you can work with, remove any Yola branding (we were surprised ‘Bronze’ doesn’t offer that), and provides site backups.
 Gold does away with any limitations on storage and includes automatic SEO monitoring.

 If you’re into selling your goods online, the options start at US$ 12.50 per month, and as expected, the features increase as you move up to Professional and Unlimited (US $ 29.17 and US$ 82.50 respectively).

 Every package comes with a 30-day money back guarantee, so you can try them in confidence, and if you choose to pay yearly, you’re offered two months free.